BLKSerene/Wordless/doc/doc_eng.md

 ### 3.8 Keyword Extractor [[Back to Contents]](#doc-eng)
 **Note:** This module was originally named **Keyword** before *Wordless* 2.2

-In *Keyword Extractor*, you can search for candidates of potential keywords (tokens that have far more or far less frequency in the observed file than in the reference file) in different files given a reference corpus, conduct different tests of statistical significance on each keyword and calculate the effect size for each keyword using different measures.
+In *Keyword Extractor*, you can search for candidates of potential keywords (tokens that have far more or far less frequency in the observed file than in the reference file) in different files given a reference corpus, conduct different tests of statistical significance on each keyword and calculate the bayes factor and effect size for each keyword using different measures.
 You can adjust the settings for the generated data via **Generation Settings**.

 You can generate line charts or word clouds for keywords using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.